phkim14/288clouds-hugo/2020-05-26-tips-for-remote-vcdx-defense.md

 ## Basics
 - You will have 3 panelists and 1 moderator, just like an in-person defense.
-Some may be on video, some may not.
+They will be on video.
 - You will have the same amount of time as you would at an in-person defense - 75 minutes for defense section, 45 minutes for design section.
 - You have to be on video so make sure you have a decent quality camera.
 - Make sure you have a good headset/mic so that the panelists can hear you clearly and vice versa.